Career Development

 High staff turnover is usually a sign that something’s not quite right with a company.
 There are many different reasons that people leave, but if you’ve noticed that talented employees are frequently heading for the door you might want to consider why.

-If it feels like every other week there’s another person announcing their leaving then it’s definitely time to look more critically at the company and be prepared that you might need to look at leaving too.
+If it feels like every other week there’s another person announcing their departure, then it’s definitely time to look more critically at the company and perhaps at roles elsewhere.

 Next Steps

-If you discover that you’re no longer feeling the love for the industry in general, it might be time to change your field completely.
+If you discover that you’re no longer happy in your industry, it might be time to change your field completely.
 Changing careers can feel like a mammoth task and it's a big step to take, but it will be worth it in the long run to have a career that you’re invested in rather than a job that simply pays the bills.

-The thing to remember is not to let fear of the unknown hold you back from moving on, especially when the alternative is staying in a job that’s going nowhere, makes you miserable and is harming your health!
+The thing to remember is not to let fear of the unknown hold you back from moving on, especially when the alternative is staying in a job that’s going nowhere, is making you miserable and stopping you from reaching your maximum potential.

 Share this post